Adversarial Attacks on Combinatorial Multi-Armed Bandits: Introduction

 \subsection{Our contribution}

 \looseness=-1 To answer the research question, we propose the definition of \emph{polynomial attackability}~(\Cref{sec:poly-attack}): when the attack is ``successful'', the cost upper bound should not only be sublinear in time horizon $T$, but also polynomial in the number of base arms $m$ and other factors.
 Following the definition of polynomial attackability, we propose the first study on adversarial attacks on combinatorial multi-armed bandits under the reward poisoning attack~\citep{jun2018adversarial,liu2019data,wang2022linear}.
 We provide a sufficient and necessary condition for polynomial attackability of CMAB, which depends on the bandit environment, such as the reward distributions of super arms and outcome distributions of base arms~(\Cref{sec:poly-attack}).
+The polynomial attackability notion captures vulnerability of certain CMAB instances regardless of the CMAB algorithm while other instances are intrinsically robust to poisoning attacks.
+The condition also motivates the design of our attack algorithm.
 We analyze the attackability of several real-world CMAB applications including cascading bandits for online learning to rank~\citep{kveton2015cascading}, online shortest path~\citep{liu2012adaptive}, online minimum spanning tree~\citep{kveton2014matroid}, and probabilistic maximum coverage problem~\citep{chen2016combinatorial} (a special instance of online influence maximization \citep{wen2017online}).
 Our results can also be applied to simple reinforcement learning settings~(\Cref{sec:poly-attack}), and to the best of our knowledge, get the first ``instance''-level attackability result on reinforcement learning.